ajskateboarder/ajskateboarder.github.io/notes/README.md

 # Notes

-Most of these involve breaking down a personal project and providing general insight.
-It can also just be for giggles.
+Most of these involve me talking about a personal project.
+It can also just be for giggles and stuff

-~~I guess I could also use this to indirectly talk about my projects for a CV or resume lol~~

 ### [Attempts to make a Python templating system that isn't bad](xpy)